xe4me/cli-backup/README.md

 ### Dependency
 * Depends on [amp-styleguide-core](https://gitlab.ccoe.ampaws.com.au/DDC/amp-styleguide-core), this project currently is mainly used by MyAMP but it needs to be refactored out as the core parent styleguide project and all other project should either just use it or depend on it.
 Currently running off a branch [amp-styleguide-core | http://github.com/ampdigital/amp-styleguide-core#feature/agile/DDC-38].
-* Depends on [ui-core](https://gitlab.ccoe.ampaws.com.au/DDC/ui-core.git) which contains the core library shared for all DDC Angular 2 projects (basically All Experience(s) and
- Components at this stage).
 * Depends on [components](https://gitlab.ccoe.ampaws.com.au/DDC/components.git) which contains all of the DDC build blocks.

 ### Quick start
-> Clone/Download the following repos:

-* amp-styleguide-core
-* components
-* experience-nio
-* ui-core

 Before you can proceed you will need to configure your proxy settings properly.
 Recommended way is to setup a [local proxy](http://stackoverflow.com/questions/18569054/npm-behind-ntlm-proxy) on your laptop.